Exploring the Wonders of Hegra and Al Ula

 We arrived at the meeting point, were greeted by jolly Saudi ladies offering us hot drinks with ginger and lemon, and loaded onto the old Land Rovers to go explore the area.

 Funerary monuments were represented by carved royal tombs and tombs built with cut stone.
-The Nabataeans paid great attention to their tombs, this was reflected in their architecture, in which a lot of architectural and artistic methods of respecting the dead were developed, which suggests the Nabataeans’ interest in the afterlife.
+The Nabataeans paid great attention to their tombs.
+This was reflected in their architecture, in which a lot of architectural and artistic methods of respecting the dead were developed, which suggests the Nabataeans’ interest in the afterlife.
 As you can see a lot of tombs feature stairs in their decorations.
 It was believed that these stairs will take you to heaven.

 The next stop on our trip was the educational one, where we got to dig our own artifacts, document them, and file them.

-Everything was well-explained in both Arabic and English, the tour guides do an incredible job here in Al Ula, ready to answer any questions you have.
+Everything was well-explained in both Arabic and English.
+The tour guides do an incredible job here in Al Ula, ready to answer any questions you have.

 The next stop was the visit to Jabal Ikmah or the library, where you can see various rock carvings and inscriptions on the mountains – in different languages and styles.
 If you are interested to take a course on how to read the inscriptions – it is also available.